About the Project

 The increasing interconnectivity between information systems, communications, and the electricity grid gives rise to numerous benefits, but it also amplifies the impact of potential threats, both intentional and unintentional.
 In fact, we are just starting to understand the extent of the cybersecurity vulnerabilities that this new reality generates.
 One of the main threats to which electricity grids are exposed is the data injection attack.
 Therein, a malicious attacker compromises sensing resources and tampers with the measurements obtained by the network operator, which induces a corrupted state estimation by the operator.
 In this project, the use of information theoretic and game theoretic tools in the analysis of this attack strategy is explored.

 Prospective candidates should have a strong background in Applied Mathematics, Engineering, Physics or other related disciplines.

-Applicants can apply for a Scholarship from the University of Sheffield but should note that competition for these Scholarships is highly competitive. it will be possible to make Scholarship applications from the Autumn with a strict deadline in late January/early February.
-Specific information will appear at: http://www.sheffield.ac.uk/acse/research-degrees/scholarships
+Self-funded applicants may apply all year round.
+Applicants can also apply for a scholarship from the University of Sheffield but should note that competition for these scholarships is highly competitive.
+Scholarship applications should be made in the autumn with a strict deadline in late January.
+Specific information is available at: https://www.sheffield.ac.uk/acse/research-degrees/scholarships